rolling-scopes/rsschool-app/docs/platform/team-allocation.md

 #### Join the team

-To join the existing team you need to follow these steps:
+To join an existing team you need to follow these steps:

 1. Click <span style="color:orange">`Join team`</span>
 2. show the password that was given to you by the Team lead

-If you have not found the team, you need to register in the app and we will find a team for you.
+If you have not found a team, you need to register in the app and we will find a team for you.

 If the number of students in the team is less than required, other members will be assigned to this team automatically.